 While drying it, flip it to the other side once a side completely dries.
 Remember, you must dry it up, or else molds and fungus will grow into the backpack.
 If your backpack is water repellent, then it won’t take much time to dry as water does not get absorbed.

-Method-2: Way to wash a backpack in a washing machine
+Method-2: How to wash a backpack in the washing machine

 For those who don’t have enough time to hand wash their backpack, they would give this responsibility to their washing machine.
 Therefore, for machine wash, you need to follow the similar pre-wash steps as you would do for hand washing.